KevinKra/Notes/electronics/raspberryPi/readme.md

 1. when we add a voltage source, like a battery **(+ to p-type and - to n-type)**, to a semiconductor material, we are able to create a `forward bias`.
 So long as the added voltage sourced from the battery is **greater than** the `potential difference` of the `depletion region` (say 0.7V) the electrons will be able to move through the region and we will have a current.
 If the voltage source is too low, the electrons will lack the sufficient power to overcome the `potential difference` and no longer pass through the barrier of the depletion region.
 1. `reverse bias` is when the source (a battery for instance) is connected to the semiconductor in a **(- to p-type and + to n-type)** configuration.
 The `reverse bias` results in the **electrons being pulled back to the positive terminal** and the **holes being pulled back to the negative terminal.**
 1. You have **two junctions** (both sides of the N where it meets the P material) in which the `potential difference` between the regions creates a field, or `depletion region`.

+### Battery Questions

+1. how is energy stored in a battery, how is it output when needed?
+1. when connecting a battery's terminals to a circuit, what happens?
+1. battery life depends on what two factors?
+1. what is load?
+1. what is the positive terminal of a battery called?
+1. what is the negative terminal of a battery called?
+1. are the anode and cathode electrically isolated from each other?
+1. what is the general anatomy of a battery?
+1. do the positive and negative terminals on a battery touch?
+1. how is voltage important regarding electrons?
+1. what is an `ion`?
+1. whats the difference between a neutral, positive, and negative ion?
+1. the chemical reactions in the battery cause what?
+1. do the electrons returning back into the `cathode` do anything?
+1. what two ways can batteries be combined?
+1. what happens when we connect batteries in a `series`?
+1. what happens when we connect batteries in a `parallel`?
+1. what benefits does `parallel` battery configuration have?
+1. what does `2500 mAH` mean?
+1. what formula can you use to determine battery life?

+### Battery Answers

+1. batteries store energy as **chemical energy** and release it as **electrical energy**.
+1. provided there is sufficient chemical energy stored, the battery provides pushing energy (volts) to move electrons across the circuit.
+1. battery life depends on how much energy is stored in the battery and how much energy is demanded by the load.
+1. load is any component along a circuit that requires electricity to work.
+1. the positive terminal of a battery is called the `cathode`.
+1. the negative terminal of a battery is called the `anode`.
+1. yes, the anode and cathode are electrically isolated from each other.
+1. typically, from the outside in, you have a steel casing with nickle plating which servers as a barrier from outside elements.
+Then, you have the **anode material** along the internal outside of the battery (often comprised of manganese oxide and graphite).
+The next layer is a thin fibrous barrier that prevents the previously mentioned anode and deeper cathode materials from coming in contact.
+This fibrous material has microscopic holes that allows ions to pass through it.
+During manufacture, alkaline material (hence name) is sprayed inside the fibrous material.
+Lastly, the cathode or core of the battery is added comprised of a zinc powder and gelling agent.
+A nylon cap is added to the bottom of the battery (anode terminal) with a brass pin and a steel cap.
+1. no, the positive terminal (cathode) accounts for nearly the entire steel casing.
+However, the nylon casing added to the bottom of the battery provides a separation between the anode's steel casing the steel casing of the battery proper.
+1. without voltage, free floating electrons will move around in random directions.
+Voltage provides a current or force to move the previously free floating electrons down a controlled path.
+1. `ions` are simply atoms with an **unequal** amount of protons or neutrons.
+1. a neutral ion has equal protons and electrons, positive has more protons, and negative has more elections.
+1. the chemical reactions in the battery cause a build up of electrons in the brass pin of the `anode` or negative terminal.
+This build up of electrons in the `anode` results in a voltage difference between the `anode` and `cathode`.
+Electrons repel eachother (- -), they want to spread out, they need a route to reach the `cathode` --a conductive path, or circuit allows that.
+1. yes, the electrons returning back through the `cathode` trigger chemical reactions that eventually result in more electrons being moved into the brass pin and passed into the `anode` and thus back into the conductive wire.
+1. batteries can be combined in `series` (vertically) or in `parallel` (side-by-side in same orientation).
+1. when we connect batteries in a `series` (vertically) the voltage of each battery is added together.
+1. when we connect batteries in a `parallel` (side-by-side in same orientation) the voltage of each battery remains the same.
+This happens because the **paths merge at the supply (anodes connected together) and then splits at the return (path splits into each cathode)**
+1. `parallel` configuration provides longer lifespan (higher capacity) of batteries with a larger current.
+1. the battery can provide 2,500 milliamps of power for one hour, or 1,250 milliamps of power for 2 hours, and so on.
+However, this measurements are perfectly accurate since, as time goes on, the chemical reaction of the battery slows.
+Age, temperature, etc. also impact the lifespan.
+1. `battery life = Capacity (mAh) / Circuit Current (mA)`

 ---